 • Domestic students funded as fellows should authorize direct deposit by logging in to their USCe.pay account.

 First Year International Students

-• International students funded as fellows should authorize direct deposit in the Workday system.
+• International students funded as fellows should authorize direct deposit in the Workday system after meeting with the Annenberg business office.
 Setup instructions can be found here.

 Second - Fifth Year Domestic Students